Become a Board Member with the Oak Ridges Moraine Land Trust

 - Contacts and relationships with major donors and foundations, with capacity for and interest in connecting new major donors with the Land Trust;

-- Finance, accounting and controls knowledge and experience as a Certified Accountant (CPA or equivalent) with direct nonprofit experience and skills and knowledge to quickly become Board Treasurer or Audit Chair;
+- Finance, accounting and controls knowledge and experience as a Certified Accountant (CPA or equivalent) with direct nonprofit experience and skills and knowledge to become Board Treasurer or Audit Chair in future;

 - Previous service on a Board(s) or as a senior manager reporting to a Board or equivalent, with a demonstrated interest in not-for-profit governance and leadership.